Introduction & Index

 Whenever you plan on building a new email, it's recommended to adhere to best practice so your email will render and function correctly in the widest range of email clients.

 In this guide, we'll take you through a range of different topics to ensure the best compatibility.
-Use this index below to jump down to a particular section:
+Use the index below to jump down to a particular section:

 - Email Width